Blue Unit: Computational Tinkering

 - By downloading it to your laptop’s cstories folder, and then transferring the file using SSH/SCP (secure shell and secure copy) in a terminal (Mac) or PowerShell (Windows 10) window.
 For this approach, first identify the IP address of your Raspberry Pi.
 Jump to Network Troubleshooting for instructions.
 Visit Introducing the Unix Command Line for details on using SSH/SCP.

-- The cstories.py code does an import of two libraries with supplemental code, one library for serial communications which we’ll use to communicate with the tty to UART cable, the second for the VLC library of commands.
-The serial library comes pre-installed, but we now need to install the VLC library using pip3
+- The cstories.py code does an import of two libraries with supplemental code: one library for serial communications, which we’ll use to communicate with the tty to UART cable, and the second for the VLC library of commands.
+The serial library comes pre-installed, but we now need to install the VLC library using pip3:

 pi@raspberrypi:~ $pip3 install python-vlc